What does a transformed internal audit function look like?

 What does the NextGen internal auditor look like?

 Digital upskilling is at the heart of Internal Audit’s transformation.
 It’s a new world that requires internal audit acumen, digital and data acumen as well as business acumen.
-Internal Audit needs people who can use technology effectively and who have the knowledge to audit business operations that use new technologies.
+Internal audit teams need people who can use technology effectively and who have the knowledge to audit business operations that use new technologies.
 Not all auditors need to be data scientists, but they do need to understand data sources to assess data quality and to know what insights can be drawn from data.
 Teams also need a high degree of business acumen to facilitate better conversations with business leaders and help identify where risks lie.

 Digital upskilling is a journey in which no one has to be left behind.
-But, it might require a different approach than traditional training.
+But it might require a different approach than traditional training.
 Start the shift to tech adoption, mass automation and a culture of innovation through a new way of learning: